proccaserra/rose2018ng-notebook/README.md

        - to generate the figures (the reference output is stored, under './figures' directory), do: `make figure` (the output of the command will be stored in the 'denovo' folder under './figures')

+    NOTE: the script `src/rose-plotting-from-rdf.py` runs a sparql query, which may take time to execute.
+One may wish to bypass this and comment out line 41 on the `make` file

        - to restore the project to its initial status, do: `make clean`